pavan259/Tic_Tac_Toe-Game/README.md

 * [TextIcon](https://github.com/NAndroidEx/TextIcon) - Used to generate icons.

-## Authors
+## Author

 * **PAVAN PATEL**

-Please feel free to add features in this game applications.
+Please feel free to add features in this android game application.
 -Thank You